sagemath/trac_to_gh/Issue 4971.md

 # Issue 4971: make get_memory_usage() return a float on all platforms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4971

 Original creator: mabshoff